 Check Your Health Insurance Policy

 If you have health insurance give your policy a closer look.
-An increasing number of health plans offer extras like gym discounts and even organized fitness events that insured members can take part in free of charge or at a very low cost.
-There may also be fitness equipment discounts available that you were unaware of.
-While not all health insurance plans offer these perks an increasing number of them do, so it is ceratinly worth taking a second look at the ‘fine print’ on your policy.
+There may be fitness equipment discounts available that you were unaware of.
+While not all health insurance plans offer these perks, an increasing number of them do, and some have added them in response to their members being unable to get to a gym.
+It is certainly worth taking a second look at the ‘fine print’ on your policy and checking your insurer’s website for any new service updates.

 Don’t Get Stuck in the Trend Trap